How Much Does It Cost to Build a PC in 2026?

 Peripherals (Keyboard, Mouse) $20 – $200

-Building a PC involves selecting parts that fit your budget and needs.
+Building a PC means choosing parts that fit both your budget and your actual needs.

 Choosing A Processor